 We know the hardliners must be marginalized but let’s be even more assertive and think in terms of capturing the center.
 To humanity’s credit, international and interfaith organizations have established a powerful global perspective.
 The fact is, though, that the nations and religions are still caught up in an us vs them matrix.
 We know what we need to do, but we don’t have the trust and cooperation to make it happen.

 Unity and diversity.
 To capture the center we need a massive heartfelt sense of human unity that will underpin international and interfaith trust and cooperation.
 We love our nations and religions, and won’t give them up, so in this shift to a larger sense of unity, we need to be thinking how we can motivate the nations and religions to be willing partners.
 Voices of Humanity (VoH) will manage this feat by supporting both unity and diversity within the same framework.
-We strengthen human unity AND we strengthen the national and religious identities.
+We BOTH strengthen human unity AND we strengthen the national and religious identities.

 Together and Apart